Revisiting the essentials for life:

 When I keep each of these “BREATHE” principles active in my life I am strengthening my spiritual life through responsible relationship with the Lord by living my identity in Him.
 I notice that I become spiritually oxygen deprived when any of the principles are out of balance or rhythm.
 Let’s take a brief look at these principles.

 Believe God is able.
 This principle challenges us to keep who God is in alignment with who we believe He is.
-Sometimes this looks like remembering that He is the great I AM who holds all that is dear to me in His all-powerful, majestic hands.
+Sometimes to believe is as simple as remembering that He is the great I AM who holds all that is dear to us in His all-powerful, majestic hands.
 This principle asks us- “What do you really believe about God’s ability to provide and care for you and all that you hold close?”
 This of course cramps the style of any of us control freaks, right? ~Psalm 46:10 “Be still and know that I am God…” ~ Deuteronomy 7:9 “Know therefore that the Lord your God is God; he is the faithful God…”

 Remember you are redeemed and release.
 Knowing who God is and remembering He has redeemed us as His daughters is the foundation of one’s identity in Christ.
-When I reflect on the power and sacrifice that were exercised for my redemption it calls me to a place of surrender and release.
-I surrender to His never-ending love where I am able to experience His gentle kindness.
-In this sweet relationship I release my hold on the shame of my sinfulness and allow Him to wash me in his forgiveness.
-Remembering this also releases me from the snare and trap of the enemy leaving me free in Christ. ~1 Peter 1: 17-21 “…live out your time as foreigners here in reverent fear…. it was not with perishable things …you were redeemed from the empty way of life…but with the precious blood of Christ…he was chosen before the creation of the world… through him you believe in God, who raised him from the dead and glorified him, and so your faith and hope are in God.” ~ Ephesians 1:7-8 “In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God’s grace that he lavished on us.
+When we reflect on the power and sacrifice that were exercised for our redemption it calls us to a place of surrender and release.
+It calls us to surrender to His never-ending love where we are then able to experience His gentle kindness.
+In this sweet relationship we can release our hold on the shame of sinfulness and allow Him to wash us in his forgiveness.
+Remembering our redemption also releases us from the snare and trap of the enemy leaving us free in Christ. ~1 Peter 1: 17-21 “…live out your time as foreigners here in reverent fear…. it was not with perishable things …you were redeemed from the empty way of life…but with the precious blood of Christ…he was chosen before the creation of the world… through him you believe in God, who raised him from the dead and glorified him, and so your faith and hope are in God.” ~ Ephesians 1:7-8 “In him we have redemption through his blood, the forgiveness of sins, in accordance with the riches of God’s grace that he lavished on us.
 With all wisdom and understanding.” ~ 1 John 1: 9-10 “If we confess our sins, he is faithful and just and will forgive us our sins and purify us…”

 Trust with thanksgiving.
 Philippians 4:6-7 sums this up.
 We are not to be anxious or worry about anything.
 Rather we are to trust God wholeheartedly with everything.
 To not be anxious means trusting God through petitioning in prayer and believing He is able with a thankful attitude.
 This is not easy but I do breathe more easily when I practice this principle.

 Exhale.
 Exhale everything into His hands and exclaim His excellence.
 “Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.”
 (Proverbs 3:5-6) When we take time to exhale, we are able to maintain an attitude of worship and experience the peace of the Lord in relationship with Him.
-I am able to see Him at work in the big and little things of life.
-Then I am moved to worship Him with my life.
+We are able to see Him at work in the big and little things of life, then we are moved to worship Him with our life.

 Take the time to review the principle verses that speak to where you are in your relationship with the Lord.